drewrerikson/omr-research-project/README.md

-# CSCI 4511 OMR Final Project
+# CSCI 4511 OMR Project

-Drew and Carter try to be good at OMR. _We dem boys._

 ### Data
 Utilizing the HOMUS dataset [https://grfia.dlsi.ua.es/homus/] with 15200 symbols spread across 32 classes.
 Each image has been shrunk to 112x112 pixels.
 The data is split into training (80%), validation (10%), and test (10%) subsets.